RoozbehBandpey/covid19-scholar-text-analysis/README.md

 ## Data
-CORD-19 is a huge body of scientific papers over COVID-19 virus
+CORD-19 is a huge body of scientific papers over COVID-19 virus is located in ./data/CORD-19-research-challenge folder but ignored due to massive size, download data from the link above and place it in the directory and then run the script to load it
 ## Tools and Requirements

 ### Why Azure Synapse?